Xaxis/jquery.devgrid/README.md

 jQuery.devgrid serves two purposes.
 It is useful for the visualization of responsive site grids while providing the means for tracking which breakpoints are active in your frontend code.

+Simply plugin the dimensions of your site's grid system into and visualize an overla

 #### DevGrid Visualization

 ![DevGrid Visualization](https://raw.githubusercontent.com/Xaxis/jquery.devgrid/master/test/jquery_devgrid_visualization_demo_2.gif)